kodalli/Discord-Blackjack-Bot/README.md

 ``` bash
 $ pip3 install -r requirements.txt
 ```

-Then setup a `.env` file in the main directory:
+Next, setup a `.env` file in the main directory: